 Does an insurance policy cover the ATV?

-ATV insurance can help provide vital compensation in the event of an accident.
-Many drivers carry ATV insurance to help protect themselves and their passengers due to a devastating collision.
 While Wisconsin requires ATV owners to register their vehicles, they do not necessarily have to carry insurance on those vehicles.
-Some drivers may have insurance for their ATV under their actual homeowners policy or even a farm policy.
+Some drivers may have insurance for their ATV under their actual homeowner's or even a farm policy.

 Check to see if the owner of the ATV has insurance coverage to determine whether you will need to pursue compensation through an insurance policy or if you may need to seek compensation from the driver directly.